johnwarden/deliberati/content/post/2021-09-08-distributed-bayesian-reasoning-math.md

 ### Derivation 1

-Let's define a new variable $$J$$ that indicates that a user has participated in the sub-jury and voted on G:
+Let's define a new variable $J$ that indicates that a user has participated in the sub-jury and voted on G:

 $$
     J ≝ G ≥ 0